Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Introduction

 \section{Introduction}

-\PARstart{Q}{uantum} annealing is a promising technology widely applied in operator research, quantum chemistry, and condensed matter physics to determine the ground state of a given Hamiltonian~\cite{kadowaki1998quantum, farhi2000quantum}.
-For example, adiabatic quantum annealing obtains the ground state by following an adiabatic path.
-The computational time is determined by the global minimum of the spectral gap in the annealing path~\cite{morita2007convergence}.
-Because the computational time is approximately proportional to the square of the inverse of the spectral gap and generally increases with problem size, adiabatic quantum annealing requires a significant amount of time for large-scale problems.
+\PARstart{Q}{uantum} algorithms for solving combinatorial optimization problems (COPs) have attracted attention in both academia and industry.
+COPs are typically transformed into the ground-state search problems of the Ising models on quantum devices.
+Adiabatic quantum annealing is a representative quantum algorithm to search for the ground state by following an adiabatic path~\cite{kadowaki1998quantum, farhi2000quantum}.
+The computational time is approximately proportional to the square of the inverse of the spectral gap~\cite{morita2007convergence}.
+Because the spectral gap generally decreases with problem size, adiabatic quantum annealing is difficult to execute for large-scale problems.

-Recent advances in quantum technology have realized quantum devices~\cite{johnson2011quantum, maezawa2019toward}.
-Such devices provide diverse platforms for executing quantum annealing algorithms, but they are susceptible to various forms of noise, including thermal and Hamiltonian noises.
+Recent advances in quantum technology have realized quantum devices such as quantum annealers~\cite{johnson2011quantum, maezawa2019toward} and gate-based quantum devices~\cite{kordzanganeh2023benchmarking}.
+These devices provide diverse platforms for executing quantum computation, but they are susceptible to various forms of noise, including coherent and incoherent noise.
 Noise limits their applicability to quantum algorithms with low computational costs.
 For example, an experiment on a quantum annealer with $2,000$ spins revealed noise effects within a short timescale of approximately $100 \mathrm{n s}$~\cite{king2022coherent}.
-Additionally, the computational accuracy of gate-type quantum devices decreases as the number of spins increases~\cite{kochenberger2014unconstrained}.
-Given the finite coherence times of near-term quantum devices, the development of a quantum annealing algorithm that operates within a short computation time is crucial.
+Additionally, the computational accuracy of gate-based quantum devices decreases as the number of spins increases~\cite{kordzanganeh2023benchmarking}.

-Several ideas have been proposed to overcome the limitation for adiabatic quantum annealing.
-One is to search for the optimized annealing path to drive the system towards the ground state within a short amount of time.
-Energy-spectrum information is useful to find such an annealing path.
-The optimized annealing path achieves the Grover-type speed up for unstructured search problems~\cite{roland2002quantum} and the significant speed up for problems with a small energy gap by utilizing diabatic transitions~\cite{somma2012quantum, frybouriaux2021locally}.
-Variational methods have been developed as an alternative approach to find the optimized annealing path when energy-spectrum information is unavailable.
-Examples include variationally scheduled quantum simulation for quantum annealers~\cite{matsuura2021variationally} and quantum approximate optimization algorithm (QAOA) for gate-type quantum devices~\cite{farhi2014quantum}.
-Variational methods can discover rapid nonadiabatic annealing paths~\cite{zhou2020quantum, susa2021variational, cote2022diabatic, finvzgar2023designing}.